Sayan-ML/pdf-reader-qna/README.md

 💡 Feel free to open issues for bug reports, feature requests, or suggestions.

+ ## 💖 Show Your Support
+If you like this project, consider:
+- ⭐ Starring the repo on GitHub
+- 🐦 Sharing it with others
+- ☕ Buying me a coffee to keep development going!

+---

+## 📜 License
+This project is licensed under the **MIT License** – you’re free to use, modify, and distribute it.
+See the [LICENSE](LICENSE) file for full details.

 ## 🚀 Run Locally
 Clone the repo and install dependencies: